getpingback/frontend-challenge/README.md

 # React Js and React Native Challenge

   Hey, thanks for your interest in working with us.
-Before we continue your application we need to check if you can handle some skilss.
+Before we continue your application we need to check if you can handle some skills.
   We know that's boring and it sucks, but it allow us to create a team that really can collaborate.

   So if you are here, we need to check some of your skills ok?
 Let's do It!